Last updated on September 3rd, 2020

 Beyond their skills on the river, they were also extremely personable as guides.
 They were able to keep a group with diverse backgrounds and ages (10 to 75) entertained, engaged and smiling.
 They clearly loved what they were doing and were enthusiastic about sharing their love for the Rogue River experience with us.

 After hours, our guides’ other talents came out as well.
+Maddie engaged the kids in craft projects and games.
 On the first evening, Tom pulled out a telescope and had us moon and star gazing.
 Jules had studied music and singing and on the second evening, serenaded us after dinner with her lovely folksy voice.
-Tom had worked at many summer camps and he pulled up a guitar and had us taking part in various campfire songs as well.
+Tom had worked at many summer camps and he also pulled up a guitar and had us taking part in various campfire songs.